 Knowing exactly what you worked on a daily basis is crucial to keeping track of your daily work.

 Even the most organized, “I-have-an-elephant’s-memory” type of person can get totally lost in the hustle and bustle of busy days, and have trouble recollecting what they did a month, a week, or even a day or two before.
-It’s simply too much information that our brain cannot handle.
+It’s simply too much information that our brains cannot handle.

 Time tracking software, and a visual one like Timeneye in particular, helps workers know exactly how they spent their week, what they worked on, and for how long.